Honolulu: Sports

 Honolulu's tropical climate lends itself to year-round activities.
 Honolulu has three large road races: the Great Aloha Run, Honolulu Marathon, and Honolulu Triathlon.
 Ironman Hawaii was first held in Honolulu.
 It was the first ever Ironman triathlon event and is also the world championship.
 The Waikiki Roughwater Swim race is held annually off the beach of Waikiki on a 2.384 mi course.

 Fans of spectator sports in Honolulu generally support the football, volleyball, basketball, rugby union, rugby league, and baseball programs of the University of Hawaiʻi at Mānoa.
 High school sporting events, especially football, are especially popular.
 Honolulu has no professional sports teams, with any prospective teams being forced to conduct extremely long travels for away games in the continental states.
 It was the home of the Hawaii Islanders (Pacific Coast League, 1961–87), The Hawaiians (World Football League, 1974–75), Team Hawaii (North American Soccer League, 1977), and the Hawaiian Islanders (af2, 2002–04).

 The NCAA football Hawaii Bowl is played in Honolulu.
-Honolulu also hosted the NFL's annual Pro Bowl each February from 1980 to 2009.
-After the 2010 and 2015 games were played in Miami Gardens and Glendale, respectively, the Pro Bowl was once again in Honolulu from 2011 to 2014, with 2016 the most recent.
+Honolulu also hosted the NFL's annual Pro Bowl every year from 1980 to 2016, with exception of the 2010 and 2015 editions, which were played in Miami Gardens and Glendale, respectively.
 From 1993 to 2008, Honolulu hosted Hawaii Winter Baseball, featuring minor-league players from Major League Baseball, Nippon Professional Baseball, Korea Baseball Organization, and independent leagues.

 Honolulu Little League baseball teams have been successful in the Little League World Series, winning the championship in 2018 and 2022.
 In 2024, Honolulu was the official home of the Pokémon World Championships.